prashant-clk/formValidation/README.md

 # form validaton
-# This repo will explain working of custom form validations.
+# This repo will explain the working of custom form validations.